api3dao/old-api3-docs/docs/airnode/next/grp-providers/docker/README.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

 Using Docker is the easiest way to both deploy an Airnode and to run an Airnode locally.
-There are two docker images for each: the deployer image and the client image.
+There are two docker images : the deployer image and the client image.
+To use these images first install [Docker](https://docs.docker.com/get-docker/) if it is not present on your system.

 - The [deployer image](./deployer-image.md) deploys the node in the form of serverless functions to a serverless cloud provider (e.g. AWS Lambda).